nosinglequotes/API/README.md

-# api
+# Collection of API tools to help manage Deep Security

-SOAP or REST API scripts to use on Deep Security Manager
+Single quotes are the best!